foldable-devices/demos/battleship/README.md

 $ npm run build
 ```

 This will update the `web_modules` directory which can be committed to the repository.
+This demo runs a service worker, for development purposes you may want to consider ticking the option "Bypass for Network" in the Application tab of the devtools.

 ## Assets